Easy recipe for apple-pear jam with green cardamom. The warm but citrusy aroma of cardamon goes very well with pears and apples. Great for pancakes!

 What can I say?
-It’s sat but true.
-My oven still suffers from a mysterious case of an exploding glass door.
-There is nothing about good customer service if you need it, ya think?
+It’s sad but true.
+My oven still suffers from a mysterious case of exploding glass door.
+There is nothing about good customer service when you need it, ya think?
 Yes this is sarcasm!
-But me uber excited about the approaching fall and the affiliated arriving of seasonal fruits like plums and of cause pears and apples, I went nuts and bought a bag full of just mentioned goodies.
-And there it sat and waited to be turned into cake and pie… and days went by without the anticipated stop by of the service guy and the repairing of my oven.
+But I am uber excited about the approaching fall and the arriving of seasonal fruits like plums and of cause pears and apples.
+I went nuts and bought a huge bag of each of them on the farmer market.
+And they are siting on my counter and waiting to be turned into cake and pie… and days went by without the anticipated arriving of the service guy, who promised to repair my oven days ago.

-We emptied already the first jar.
+We emptied already the first jars.
 This recipe doesn’t make a lot of jam, I went on the safe side due to it’s short shelf life.
-You may double or triple the recipe because it makes a stunning topping for pancakes, and the pancake season also just started again.
+You may double or triple the recipe because it makes a stunning topping for pancakes, and pancake are always in season.

 - 60 ml / ¼ cup fresh lime juice (from about 2 limes)

 - 300 g / 1½ cups granulated sugar

 - Add apple and pear pieces to a large saucepan.